 "I note with great satisfaction that the shared-responsibility approach, promoted by me as a Rapporteur, has prevailed during the very difficult and highly technical negotiations.
 It is extremely important that the recognition of existing and future due diligence industry schemes has become the central element of the Conflict Minerals Regulation.
 I stand committed to the agreement that has been reached between the co-legislators on the way forward.
 This common understanding is an excellent basis for continuing the work towards an efficient and workable regulation, truly serving the interests of people and communities caught in war and conflict", said rapporteur Iuliu Winkler (EPP, RO).

 MEPs win mandatory due diligence rules for importers

-No burden on small importers
+No burden on small firms

 Disclosure requirements for big EU manufacturers and sellers

 Parliament also secured an EU push for due diligence by companies whose products contain tin, tungsten, tantalum or gold in their supply chain.
 Big EU firms that make or sell such goods - i.e. those subject to EU law on "non-financial reporting" (above 500 employees) - will be encouraged to report on their sourcing practices based on a new set of performance indicators to be developed by the EU Commission.
 Moreover, these businesses will be able to join a registry to be set up by the Commission and report voluntarily on their due diligence practices.